 All measurements are as of the stated valuation year with rates applicable to the stated fiscal year.

-COMMENT D: The Board adopted to change the inflation assumption from 2.75% to 2.50% and the wage inflation assumption from 3.50% to 3.25% based on current expectations of long-term inflation.
-These changes decreased the actuarial accrued liability by \$1.5 million and decreased the City's contribution rate by 0.68%.
+COMMENT D: The Board adopted to change the investment rate of return from 7.25% to 7.15%.
+This change increased the actuarial accrued liability by \$5.2 million and increased the City's contribution rate by 1.48%.